Pentagon to allow transgender people to enlist in military

-WASHINGTON – The Pentagon is allowing transgender people to enlist in the military beginning Jan.
-1, despite President Donald Trump’s opposition.
+WASHINGTON – Transgender recruits will be allowed to enlist in the military beginning Jan.
+1, the Pentagon said, as President Donald Trump’s ordered ban suffered more legal setbacks.

+The new policy divulged Monday reflects the difficult hurdles the federal government would have to cross to enforce Trump’s demand earlier this year to bar transgender individuals from the military.

+Three federal courts have ruled against the ban, including one Monday in Washington state.

+In October, U.S. District Judge Colleen Kollar-Kotelly barred the Trump administration from proceeding with its plan to exclude transgender people from military service.
+Part of the effect of the ruling was that the military would be required to allow transgender people to enlist beginning Jan.
+1.

+The government had asked Kollar-Kotelly to put the Jan.
+1 date on hold while it appealed her full ruling but she declined Monday, reaffirming the Jan.
+1 start date.
+The Department of Justice is now asking a federal appeals court to intervene and put the Jan.
+1 requirement on hold.

-The new policy reflects growing legal pressure on the issue, and the difficult hurdles the federal government would have to cross to enforce Trump’s demand to ban transgender individuals from the military.
-Two federal courts already have ruled against the ban.
-Potential transgender recruits will have to overcome a lengthy and strict set of physical, medical and mental conditions that make it possible, though difficult, for them to join the armed services.
+Potential transgender recruits will have to overcome a lengthy and strict set of physical, medical and mental conditions that could make it difficult for them to join the armed services.

 Maj.
-David Eastburn, a Pentagon spokesman, says the enlistment of transgender recruits will start Jan.
-1 and go on amid the legal battles.
-The Defense Department also is studying the issue.
+David Eastburn, a Pentagon spokesman, said the enlistment of transgender recruits will begin next month and proceed amid legal battles.
+The Defense Department also is doing a review, which is expected to carry into 2018.

 Eastburn told The Associated Press on Monday that the new guidelines mean the Pentagon can disqualify potential recruits with gender dysphoria, a history of medical treatments associated with gender transition and those who underwent reconstruction.
 But such recruits are allowed in if a medical provider certifies they’ve been clinically stable in the preferred sex for 18 months and are free of significant distress or impairment in social, occupational or other important areas.

-Transgender individuals receiving hormone therapy also must be stable on their medication for 18 months.
+Transgender individuals receiving hormone therapy must be stable on their medication for 18 months.

 The requirements make it challenging for a transgender recruit to pass.
 But they mirror concerns President Barack Obama’s administration laid out when the Pentagon initially lifted its ban on transgender service last year.